Christopher of Mytilene

 Christophoros of Mytilene (Χριστόφορος Μυτιληναῖος; ca. 1000 – after 1050) was a Greek-language poet living in the first half of the 11th century.
 His works include poems on various subjects and four Christian calendars.

 Biography

+Evidence about Christopher's life is scarce, and mostly comes from his own works or titles which he is given in the manuscripts of his work.
+Although his epithet implies ancestry in Mytilene on Lesbos, Christopher himself was born in Constantinople, between 1000 and 1015.
+His family appears to have been wealthy and influential.
+His poems indicate that he had at least one brother (Ioannes) and sister (Anastaso), both of whom predeceased him, as did his mother.
+He lived for at least a time in the central Constantinople district of Protasiou.

-Christopher was born in Constantinople, and lived in the neighbourhood Sphorakiou for most of his lifetime.
-He was an important official, holding high ranks such as patrikios, protospatharios, and krites (judge) of the themes of Armeniakon and Paphlagonia.
+Christopher was an important official: there is evidence that at different times he held the positions of patrikios, proconsul, protospatharios of the Chrystotriklinos, and krites (judge) of the themes of Armeniakon and Paphlagonia.
+His works indicate that his acquaintances included monks, bishops, and high-ranking state officials.

 Events described in his poems suggest that he started writing in the reign of Romanos III (1028–1034), but most poems can be dated to the reign of Constantine IX (1042–1055), an emperor who favoured culture and literature.